marxin/texi2rst-generated/sphinx/share/md.rst

     For proper results in such cases, the output template should always use the output-operand's number when printing the operand.

-  .. index:: load address instruction

-  .. index:: push address instruction

-  .. index:: address constraints

-  .. index:: p in constraint
+  .. index:: load address instruction, push address instruction, address constraints, p in constraint

 p
   An operand that is a valid memory address is allowed.
 This is